derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 90 km NE of Sarāhan, India, and had a magnitude of 4.5.
-The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 09/11, 2021 13:33.
+The last tremor or earthquake happened 35 km W of Ashkāsham, Afghanistan, and had a magnitude of 4.4.
+The most intense tremor or earthquake in the last month happened Mid-Indian Ridge and had a magnitude of 5.5, this was updated at 09/11, 2021 17:33.
 Thanks stackoverflow!!